 Every family at risk of or experiencing homelessness in DC must register at Virginia Williams Resource Center (VWRC) before receiving housing and social services.
-Contact information is available at Appendix B to this Guide.
+Contact information is available at Appendix C to this Guide.

-You can also add children to your Section 8 housing voucher by notifying the DC Housing Authority in writing of any additions to your household.
+You can also add children to your Section 8 housing voucher or public housing lease by notifying the DC Housing Authority or your leasing office in writing of any additions to your household.
+You can also become head of household of a voucher or lease if the parent is deceased or permanently absent from the home.

 You will need to prove the child is living in your household.
-VWRC and DC Housing Authority (DCHA) usually ask for a permanent custody order to prove the child is living in your household.
-If you do not have a permanent custody order, you can ask VWRC and DCHA to accept a temporary custody order, a notarized authorization from the child's legal guardian (such as a custodial power of attorney), school or medical records, public benefit records, and/or sworn statements from medical, legal, social service professionals, teachers or clergy.
+VWRC and DC Housing Authority (DCHA) usually ask for a permanent custody order to prove the child is living in your household and there is a caregiving relationship.
+If you do not have a permanent custody order, VWRC and DCHA should accept a temporary custody order, proof you filed for custody, or a notarized authorization from the child's legal guardian (such as a custodial power of attorney).
+They may also accept school or medical records, public benefit records, and/or sworn statements from medical, legal, social service professionals, teachers or clergy.